iblq/antd-virtual-select/README.md

 - Same as ant api, easy to use
 - Simple to implement, can be modified according to needs
 - Support for direct use in antd Form
+- set an `optionHeight` props to allow the height of the Option to be dynamically controlled

 ## Code